-How does the AI analyzer work?
+How does the artificial intelligence analyzer work?

-The artificial intelligence analyzer recognizes patterns and generates insights from data.
+The artificial intelligence analyzer recognizes patterns and generates insights from calculated data.
 Training the AI analyzer is as simple as showing it samples of defects and naming the classifications you want used for those defects.
 After a few “learning” sessions the AI analyzer will recognize and classify those defects automatically.

 Do you offer software updates?